-The selected developer(s) will be expected to identify and secure all necessary predevelopment financing.
+The selected developer(s) will be expected to identify and secure all necessary pre-development financing.

-The selected developer(s) will be required to provide financial analysis and a plan of the likely costs required to undertake the proposed project, including the potential sources and uses for the development budget.
-The financing plan must demonstrate a sensitivity and approach in using public funds and resources in the most efficient manner.
+The selected developer(s) will be required to provide financial analysis and a plan for the likely costs required to undertake the proposed project, including the potential sources and uses for the development budget.
+The financing plan must demonstrate a sensitivity and an approach to use public funds and resources efficiently.